 One of the highlights was taking a cable car up to the top of Schilthorn – Piz Gloria.
 This was the set used in the Bond film, On Her Majesty’s Secret Service.
 It is crazy to think about the effort to put this sophisticated, modern structure atop an alp.
 With a rotating deck, no less!

 There is an option to hike your way down, but we wisely chose the cable car option.
 Even then, it was so windy coming down, that we were stuck for about 5 minutes.
 Add a few nearby lightning cracks for terrifying effect and you start getting nervous.
 Again though, something about confidence in all things Swiss-engineered kept me from freaking out.

 Rick Steves Switzerland Itinerary Tips

 We LOVED Switzerland.
 And we only got to see some of the highlights.
-Granted, these were highlights suggested by travel guru Rick Steves.
+Granted, these were highlights suggested by travel expert Rick Steves.
 Once you’ve stepped foot in the Swiss Alps, you wonder why you spent a hot minute in the fine Swiss cities.